raspberrypi/documentation/hardware/compute-module.md

 When initially powered on, or after the RUN pin has been held low and then released, the BCM2835 will try to access the eMMC device.
 It will then look for a file called bootcode.bin on the primary partition (which must be FAT) to start booting the system.
 If it cannot access the eMMC device or the boot code cannot be found, it will fall back to waiting for boot code to be written to it over USB; in other words, its USB port is in slave mode waiting to accept boot code from a suitable host.

-A USB boot tool is available [here](https://github.com/raspberrypi/tools/tree/master/usbboot) which allows a host PC running Linux to write the BCM2835 boot code over USB to the module.
+A USB boot tool is available on [github](https://github.com/raspberrypi/tools/tree/master/usbboot) which allows a host PC running Linux to write the BCM2835 boot code over USB to the module.
 That boot code then runs and provides access to the eMMC as a USB mass storage device, which can then be read and written using the host PC.
 Note that a Raspberry Pi can be used as the host machine.

 The Compute Module has a pin called EMMC_DISABLE_N which when shorted to GND will disable the eMMC, forcing BCM2835 to boot from USB.
 Note that when the eMMC is disabled in this way, it takes a few seconds from powering up for the processor to stop attempting to talk to the eMMC device and fall back to booting from USB.